Towns in Alaska

 Russian Explorers

-43 years later in 1784, Three Saints Bay on Kodiak Island, was established as the first permanent settlement of Russian explorers in Alaska.
+43 years later in 1784, Three Saints Bay on Kodiak Island became the first permanent settlement of Russian explorers in Alaska.

 Later, in the 1850s, Russia was in financial trouble and looked to the United States and U.S. President James Buchanan to purchase Alaska from them.